Cloud Platform Quickstart

 No run appears in the dashboard

-Ensure your network can reach api.testrelic.ai.
+Ensure your network can reach platform.testrelic.ai.
 Check if a corporate proxy or firewall is blocking outbound HTTPS.
 The reporter logs connection errors at the end of the test run.

 Need more detail?
 See the full configuration reference for all reporter options.